 The Chamber is pro-active in supporting the community of Broadstairs and St. Peter's.

-On Remembrance Sunday, the Chamber is represented at the service held at the War Memorial, Pierremont, and the President lays a wreath on behalf of the membership.
+On Remembrance Sunday, the Chamber is represented at the service held at the War Memorial, Pierremont, and a wreath is laid on behalf of the membership.

 Our members display posters in their windows for events run by local organisations, and for the fundraising events for the Mayor's charities.